Breaking the Mold: Stories of Parents Who Started Late

 Kids can sometimes make innocent comments or jokes without fully understanding the situation.
 It’s important to remember that their remarks are often based on limited knowledge or lack of understanding.
 While it may have been uncomfortable or frustrating at times, try to remind yourself that their comments were not intended to hurt or belittle you.

-It’s also important to recognize the unique perspective and wisdom that comes from having an older parent.
-This persons father’s age may have brought a different set of experiences and perspectives to your upbringing, which can be valuable in its own right.
+It’s also important to recognize the unique perspective and wisdom of having an older parent.
+This person’s father’s age may have brought a different set of experiences and perspectives to your upbringing, which can be valuable in its own right.

 Image Credit: Shutterstock.